 Step 2: Preparing your fruit tree

-In removing your tree from its nursery pot, tip it and gently work it loose.
-Never pull your tree from the branches.
-Then, tease the roots apart or use a water hose to rinse the soil out of the roots.
-Trim off damaged or overly long roots if any.
+Remove your tree from its nursery pot.
+Tip the plant gently and then loosen the tree slowly.
+Never pull your tree by its branches.
+Then tease the roots apart.
+You could also use a water hose to rinse the soil out of the roots.
+Then trim off any damaged or overly long roots.

 Step 3: Setting the tree

-Centre your fruit tree into the mound using a straightedge.
-Then, drape its roots down around the solid mound.
-Your tree’s graft union should be placed just above the final level of your soil.
-You can then adjust the level of the mound accordingly.
+Next centre your fruit tree into the mound you first created using a straightedge.
+Then, drape the plant’s roots down around the solid mound.
+Your tree’s graft union should be placed just above the top level of your soil.
+You can adjust the mound to fit if needed.

 Step 4: Backfilling

-Once the tree is set, fill your pot with soil — around the roots and up to the graft union.
-It is best to work as quickly as possible with this.
+Once your tree is set, fill your pot with soil around the roots and up to the graft union.
+It’s best to work as quickly as possible with this.
 You don’t want to leave the roots exposed for too long.

 Step 5: Watering

-Water the soil and let it drain.
-This task will eliminate any air pockets around the roots of your fruit tree.
-If the soil sets too low, you can add more potting mix if the soil gets too low.
+Then water the soil and let it drain.
+This will eliminate any air pockets around the roots of your fruit tree.
+You can always add more potting mix if the soil gets too low.
 Just make sure to water this too.

 Step 6: Adding support

-Young potted fruit trees need sufficient support.
-You can use bamboo or other stakes as well as a 1×1 trellis anchored to the pot.
-Then, loosely tie the tree loosely to the bamboo stick to keep it upright.
+Young potted fruit trees will need support.
+Use a bamboo stick and a 1×1 trellis anchored to the pot to support the tree.
+Then tie the tree loosely to the bamboo stick to keep it upright.